 Hi!
 I am Yugendran Rajaendran, pursuing bioengineering with mathematical and computational science at Stanford University.
-I was admitted into Stanford University, Columbia University, University of Pennsylvania, University of Chicago, University of California Berkeley, University of California Los Angeles, Yale University, New York University, Washington University in St. Louis, University of Illinois at Chicago and Carnegie Mellon University.
+I was admitted by Stanford University, Columbia University, University of Pennsylvania, University of Chicago, University of California Berkeley, University of California Los Angeles, Yale University, New York University, Washington University in St. Louis, the University of Illinois at Chicago and Carnegie Mellon University.
 Here are some tips that I followed to increase the chances of you getting into US universities.

 1. Decide to apply